 - 1 cup fresh mushrooms, sliced

 - 12 ounces cooked chicken breast, diced to bite sized pieces

 - 24 ounces marinara sauce

 - 1 cup milk

-- Set a pot of water to boil and cook spaghetti to package instructions.
+- Set a pot of water to boil and cook pasta to package instructions.
 Drain and lightly coat in oil to keep from sticking together.